20a31a0538/AWS-Web-App/README.md

 - Result:
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/59b45e28-286a-43b8-ac9e-05326f043525)

-- Now, go to dynamoDB >> Explore table
+- Now, go to dynamo DB >> Explore the table
-Result was stored in dynamo DB
+The result was stored in dynamo DB
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/5390fbba-ce51-4621-afa1-2e9107324daa)

-## Step 5:
+## Step 5: Deployment
-- Update the index.html(link the API URL)and deploy in the ampilfy
+- Update the index.html(link the API URL)and deploy in the amplify
 - Code:
 - ![image](https://github.com/20a31a0538/AWS-Web-App/assets/110081197/caa9f6f8-5537-44e7-8ee2-ea0a48480088)